jeanbenezech/CompositesFEMesh/README.md

 python main.py
 ```
 *main.py* provide the command line to use [gmsh](https://gmsh.info/).\
+Output:
-Output: a mesh in .msh2 format.
+* A mesh in .msh2 format.

 From now, you may need to mkdir an **Abaqus** and/or **DUNE** folders if they are not in the current folder.
 Then:
 ```